-Opera GX browser comes built-in with its AdBlocker as well as a Virtual Private Network.
+Opera GX browser comes built-in with its AdBlocker and a Virtual Private Network.
 As a result, you wouldn’t have to carry out any manual efforts to block those intrusive ads or access geo-restricted content.

 It also has a tracker blocker, and the browser will make sure not to allow any tracker to keep a check on your daily browsing activity.

-To enable any of these features, click on the hamburger menu situated at the top right.
+To enable these features, click on the hamburger menu at the top right.
 Then scroll to the Privacy and Security section and enable the toggle next to the desired feature.
-In the VPN case, you would have to allow it from the device’s Settings page.
+In the VPN case, you must allow it from the device’s Settings page.

 Over the due course of time, a lot of temporary data might get accrued.
 This would, in turn, slow down the entire browsing experience.
 During these times, you may consider calling the GX Cleaner.

-With just a single click, you could clear Cookies, Tabs, Browsing History.
+You can clear Cookies, Tabs, and Browsing History with just a single click.
 Downloads, and even the Sidebar icons.
-Similar to other GX features, you could access it from the left menu bar.
+Similar to other GX features, you can access it from the left menu bar.

-The browser is based on Chromium, which automatically translates to your ability to try out most of the add-ons directly from the Chrome web store.
-Alongside that, you could also get hold of your favorite extensions directly from the Opera Store as well.
+The browser is based on Chromium, which automatically translates your ability to try out most of the add-ons directly from the Chrome web store.
+Alongside that, you could also get hold of your favorite extensions directly from the Opera Store.

 All in all, there’s a lot to choose from.
-Click on the Extension icon situated at the left menu, and then search for the desired one.
+Click on the Extension icon on the left menu, and then search for the desired one.

 Opera GX Customizations

-This shall bring a sliding menu from where you could make the desired changes.
+This shall bring a sliding menu from where you can make the desired changes.
 Now that the instructions are clear let’s check out the tweaks it has in store for us.

 The browser beholds quite a few themes through which you could completely redesign the UI/UX.
-Add to it, and you could also set your custom backgrounds or choose from a wide range of preset wallpapers.
+Add to it, and you can set your custom backgrounds or choose from a wide range of preset wallpapers.

 Likewise, you could even enable dark mode on unsupported sites using the Force Dark Pages feature.

 Though there’s still some element of doubt as to how many users would try out this feature.
-We leave it onto our readers to decide!
+We leave it to our readers to decide!

 You could also make a video play in a Picture in Picture Mode.
-This way, the video would only occupy a small portion on your screen and could be dragged and dropped to any corner as well.
-As a result, you could carry on with your work and, at the same time, watch the desired video inside that overlay window.
+This way, the video would only occupy a small portion of your screen and could be dragged and dropped to any corner.
+As a result, you could carry on with your work and watch the desired video inside that overlay window simultaneously.

 Third-Party Apps Integration

-Opera GX also comes with quite a few third-party apps integrated directly into its browser.
-First off, is Twitch through which you could watch live streams of your favorite channels and gameplays.
+Opera GX has a few third-party apps integrated directly into its browser.
+First off is Twitch, where you can watch live streams of your favorite channels and gameplays.

-Then using Discord, you keep your gaming community up and running without any hiccups.
+Then using Discord, you keep your gaming community up and running without hiccups.

-Moreover, it also comes with quite a few instant messaging services such as Facebook Messenger, Telegram, Vkontakte, and WhatsApp.
+Moreover, it also comes with many instant messaging services, such as Facebook Messenger, Telegram, Vkontakte, and WhatsApp.
 All these are baked directly into the browser’s sidebar.

 Where it Falls Shorts

-No doubt the browser comes with a wide array of exciting and useful features; however, it isn’t free from its fair share of issues.
-First and foremost, the entire installation and the in-setup extraction process took way more time than expected (compared with other browsers on the same PC).
+Undoubtedly, the browser comes with a wide array of exciting and useful features; however, it isn’t free from its fair share of issues.
+First and foremost, the installation and the in-setup extraction process took way more time than expected (compared with other browsers on the same PC).